Financial Claims For Children

-It may be that funds have been pooled together in property and there are remedies the court has to address the division of those funds when an unmarried relationship breaks down.
-In these circumstances you may be able to reach agreement or, if you cannot agree, a claim can be made to court to protect and determine your property rights.
+If you pooled your funds to buy property, for example, the court can address the division of those funds when an unmarried relationship breaks down.
+If this happens, you may be able to reach agreement yourselves.
+If you can’t agree, a claim can be made to court to protect and determine your property rights.

-We have considerable experience acting both for the resident parent of the child and the parent against whom an application is made.
-It is often necessary in these cases for detailed trust documents to be drawn up governing precisely the terms under which any property is held so that the interests of both parents and the child are properly balanced and protected.
+Our expert family law team in Chester and Shrewsbury has considerable experience acting both for the resident parent of the child and the parent against whom an application is made.
+It’s often necessary in these cases for detailed trust documents to be drawn up governing precisely the terms under which any property is held, so that the interests of both parents and the child are properly balanced and protected.

 Tax considerations mean that careful planning is also needed to ensure any arrangement is as tax efficient as possible.
-In such circumstances we work closely with our Real Estate and Wills Trusts and Tax teams and, if necessary, we also have close contacts with other professionals who can give tax advice on the more complex arrangements.
+In these situations, we’re able to call on Aaron & Partners’ real estate team and wills, trusts and tax teams for specialist advice and opinion.
+We also have close contacts with other professionals for tax advice on more complex arrangements.